 - a detailed budget (please use our budget template)

-We're always happy to discuss your project ideas or to answer any questions you might have about your application.
+Take a look at our FAQ.
+Next, we're always happy to discuss your project ideas or to answer any questions you might have about your application.
 So don't hesitate to contact us via phone or mail, or to make an appointment for a video call.